TerraformProject/AWS_Terraform_Project/Test_Modules/Module_Manuals/VPC_Route_Tables-Module-Manual.md

 #### IMPORTANT NOTES
 **Route Tables**
-     • The value for the "vpc_id" attribute is where the route tables below will be placed in
+     • The value for the "vpc_id" attribute is where the route tables below will be placed in.
      • Able to specify more than one route table.
 The route table key must be unique.

 ```Terraform